JustinBilleci/learning-progress/README.md

 *May 26th, 2024*

 Thirty-second Log: Long time since I last updated, currently preparing for an interview at a company I'm very hopeful about.
 Will check back in to update on how that goes.
 I am really proud of how much I have learned and of how much I am growing as a Web Developer.
 Have a great day!

+*June 6th, 2024*

+Thirty-third Log: I have officially been offered a position at an awesome company and will sign my contract as soon as I receive it.
+Just wanted to update, have a great day!